graphadvantage/neo4j-index-refactoring/neo4j-index-refactor.md

 RETURN 'Done!'
 ```

-However, for large graphs both of these approaches can be computationally expensive and v e r y   s l o w.
+However, for large graphs both of these approaches can be computationally expensive and  v--e--r--y   s--l--o--w.

-I recently had the opportunity to build a large graph with 450M nodes and over 2B relationships.
+I recently built a large graph that had over 450M nodes and over 2B relationships.
 The size of the graph on disk exceeded the server's available memory page cache so any refactoring required a lot of disk reads.

-Plus, as in this exercise, I needed to refactor :Organizations to :Country, and there were 260M Organization records and only 244 Countries, so each (:Country) node would be a dense node with an average of about 1M [:HAS_LOCATION] relationships per node.
+Just as in this exercise, I needed to refactor (:Organizations) to (:Country), and with over 260M Organization records and only 244 Countries, each (:Country) node would be a dense node with an average of 1M [:HAS_LOCATION] relationships per node.
 (There are several approaches to managing dense nodes, but we're going to set aside that discussion for now...)

 The major cost comes from this statement in refactoring: